 1. The Proper Literature

 - SAS Hash Object Programming Made Easy: A very nice Introduction to the hash object.
-The books covers the hash object mainly as a lookup tool.
+The book covers the hash object mainly as a lookup tool.
 It explains the object in an easy to understand language.
 Even the beginner/intermediate SAS programmer will have no problem following the pace in the book.

 - Data Management Solutions Using SAS Hash Table Operations: A Business Intelligence Case Study: While the book above covers the hash object mainly as a lookup tool, this book takes it further.
 It takes a deeper dive into how and why the hash object is so efficient and covers quite a lot of topics unfamiliar to most programmers.
+The book is written by Don Henderson and Paul Dorfman.
+Both authors have written a few articles on the topic as well.
+Browse them at lexjansen.com.
+Also, Paul Dorfman has been active in both the old SAS-L Community and the official SAS Community.
+You will learn something from each and every one of his replies.

 I recommend that you read both books.
 If you have some knowledge of the hash object already, I recommend that you skip the first one and go straight to the second.